top of page

 Shows & Special Events 2024

-The Newberg Camellia Festival celebrates its city's flower with a fun-filled day that showcases the camellia's pan-Asian roots.
-A highlight is Oregon Camellia Society's juried show which showcases the beauty of camellia blooms.
-Ooh and aah, exclaiming each flower is more beautiful than the next.
+The Oregon Camellia Society Show celebrates Newberg's city flower and showcases the beauty of camellia blooms.
+You will ooh and aah, exclaiming each flower is more beautiful than the next.

 How did the camellia captivate Newberg residents?
 It took one man, Russell Gainer, to start the ball rolling when he became "infected with camelliaitis" after his marriage in 1938.
 The red camellia, 'Cheerful,' at a neighbor's house caught his eye, leading him to add one camellia after another, first to his own yard, then to an adjacent lot and a large greenhouse—190 camellias in all!